bchwtz/bchwtz-gateway/README.md

 ` sudo apt install ntp`

-Installs a protocol that is used to synchronize all system clocks in a network.
+It installs a protocol that is used to synchronize all system clocks in a network.

 10. Next type